Wayne County, NC to Salt Lake City, Utah

 William P. born April 7, 1871

-"My father did his own blacksmith work, he like the 'villey Smithey', had his shop under a spreading hickory tree that stood at the south west corner of our yard.
+"My father did his own blacksmith work, he was like the 'villey Smithey', had his shop under a spreading hickory tree that stood at the south west corner of our yard.
 I used to enjoy watching him work and see the sparks fly.
 He was a mill wright and a builder and had built his first mill and operated it himself before I was born".
 Julia Jones King, daughter of Matthew and Susan.

-Jones Family Biography by Jennie Jones King
+Foot Steps in the Sand by Jennie Jones King

 Jones Family Biography by Julia Jones King